orangeduck/json2c/README.md

 Why?
 ----

 Generating data literals in C is useful for embedding configuration, mark up, or even whole databases into C programs.

 It has several advantages over loading the data at runtime - it doesn't require a parser, gives lightning fast access, and uses minimal memory.
 This is because the whole thing is stripped of meta-data such as field names, there is no hashing required, and all access patterns are resolved at compile-time.
+The final bonus is that objects can be accessed with familiar dot notation right from C!

-Converting from JSON is a natural choice because of the abundance of tools that can generate and edit it, and its ease of construction by hand.
+Conversion from JSON is a natural choice because of how easy it is to write by hand, and the abundance of tools that can generate and edit it.

 An example application for this tool might be in the construction of an RPG.
-If you have a large amount of data to enter such as weapon and item details you could do the data entry in JSON and then use this tool to embed it directly at compile time.
+Given a large amount of data to enter, such as weapon and item details, the data entry could be generated (or written by hand), and then this tool could be used to embed it directly at compile time.

 Usage